Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: The second-order term is not a Friedman--Ramanujan function

 Thanks to this expression, we observe that in order to prove that $\Pwp{\ntor \geq 1}$ is bounded below by $c_1' a^2/g$, it is sufficient to prove that $\sum_{k=2}^{+ \infty} \Pwp{\ntor \geq k}$ is negligible compared to $a^2/g$.
 This reduces the problem to studying the probability for a typical surface to contain multiple small once-hole tori.

 Let $X$ be a compact hyperbolic surface of genus $g$.
 Let us describe the topology of families of embedded once-holed tori in the surface~$X$.
 In order to make the discussion simpler, let us assume that $a_0 \leq 2 \arcsinh 1$.
 Then, by the collar lemma \cite[Theorem 4.1.6]{buser1992}, all closed geodesics shorter than $a_0$ on $X$ are pairwise disjoint.
-As a consequence, if $X$ contains $k$ once-holed tori $\tor_1, \ldots, \tor_k$ of boundary lengths $\leq a \leq a_0$, then they are all disjoint (here, we assume that $g > 2$, so that no two embedded once-holed tori can share a boundary component).
+As a consequence, if $X$ contains $k$ once-holed tori $Y_1, \ldots, Y_k$ of boundary lengths $\leq a \leq a_0$, then they are all disjoint (here, we assume that $g > 2$, so that no two embedded once-holed tori can share a boundary component).
 Let $C$ denote the surface obtained by removing all of these once-holed tori from $X$.
 Since the once-holed tori only have one boundary component and the surface $X$ is connected, $C$ is also connected.
 It has $k$ boundary components (corresponding to the $k$ once-holed tori).
 By additivity of the Euler characteristic, the genus of $C$ is $g-k$, and in particular $k \leq g$.

-Therefore, for any $1 \leq k \leq g$, there is exactly one topological type of family of $k$ once-holed tori in a surface of genus~$g$ (and none for $k > g$).
-Let us take a multi-curve $\Gamma_k$ of this topological type on the base surface $S_g$, as represented in \cref{fig:tori}.
+Therefore, for any $1 \leq k \leq g$, there is exactly one mapping-class-group orbit of family of $k$ once-holed tori in a surface of genus~$g$ (and none for $k > g$).
+Let us take a representative $\Gamma_k$ of this orbit on the base surface $S_g$, as represented in \cref{fig:tori}.
 We consider the function

-Then, the geometric function $X \mapsto F_{a,k}^{\Gamma_k}(X)$ defined by \eqref{eq:def_F_gamma} exactly counts the number of undordered families of $k$ embedded once-holed tori with boundary length $\leq a$.
+Then, the geometric function $X \mapsto F_{a,k}^{\Gamma_k}(X)$ defined by \eqref{eq:def_F_gamma} exactly counts the number of unordered families of $k$ embedded once-holed tori with boundary length $\leq a$.
 Hence,

 by Markov's inequality.
 We compute the expectation of this geometric function using Mirzakhani's integration formula:

 We use once again \cite{naatanen1998} to express the volume $V_{1,1}(x_i)$.
 By \cref{e:increase_Vgn_bound} and \cite[Lemma 3.2]{mirzakhani2013}, there exists a constant $C>0$ independent of $k$ such that